Prisons Get Spice Detecting Scanners

 1 February 2019, 14:14 | Updated: 1 February 2019, 15:03

-Jails in Yorkshire are getting specialist scanning equipment for letters, following an investigation by Capital.
+Jails across England are getting specialist scanning equipment for letters, following an investigation by Capital.

-They're being installed in 10 jails across England regarded as the most "challenging", including 6 in Yorkshire.
+They're being installed in 10 jails regarded as the most "challenging"

 The Prison Service say they can detect whether paper and clothing has been soaked in the drug Spice - and even household chemicals.